-Easy to Peel Hard Boiled Eggs
+Easy to Peel Hard-Boiled Eggs

 So if you want to make the peeling experience easier, try using eggs that have been in your fridge for a week or so.

 How Long Should I Boil the Eggs?

-- 4 large eggs
+4 large eggs

-- Bring the water to a full boil, uncovered.
+Place the eggs in a heavy-bottomed saucepan and cover them with cold water.
+Make sure the tops of the eggs are covered by at least an inch of water.
+Bring the water to a full boil, uncovered.
 You'll see the water simmering, but as soon as you see a few big bubbles, remove the pot from the heat and cover it.
 Let the pot stand untouched for 15 minutes.

-- Remove the boiled eggs from the water and transfer them to a bowl of cold water for 15 minutes to stop the cooking process.
+Remove the boiled eggs from the water and transfer them to a bowl of cold water for 15 minutes to stop the cooking process.

 - How much water needed to cover the eggs will depend on the size of the pot, but in general, a bigger pot is better.
 Crowding the eggs risks cracking them.